-His fist article talks about recent changes to Chinese laws in regards to picking up North America’s recycling and what that means for our environment.
-Check it out:
+Check out this article from our director, Matt Wittek on the latest changes to Chinese laws in regards to picking up North America’s recycling and what that means for our environment.

 One of the first community wide curbside recycling systems was implemented in University City, MO in 1974.
 At the time I’m sure it was rightfully celebrated by many cities, states, and countries around the world as a viable solution to a big waste problem.

 I can picture the excitement and anticipation as the first recycling bins were designed and delivered to residents around the city.
 There must of been lots of chatter at local coffee shops and countless questions as the community learned about this game changing environmental solution.

 Just imagine the first people carrying their recycling bins to the curb not sure what would happen next.

 But what if the recycling bin never got picked up?

 If instead- it just sat at the end of their driveway waiting for the recycling truck that never came?
 What would happen the next week?
 Would people just keep keep throwing more bottles and newspapers in until it was full…hoping the truck would show up?
 What would happen when it was full?
 Perhaps they would start filling a second bin in their garage.
 In time, as their recycling bins and garage filled up…people would run out of options and would be forced to start throwing their recycling in the garbage (after all it’s the only truck that keeps showing up).